 What is an acceptable credit card APR?

-The best way to determine an acceptable APR is to understand the current average APR and clearly understand what APR rates you can get from different banks and credit unions.
-Any APR below the current average is very good.
-Do some research to find out the current average APR to know how your offer measures up before accepting a rate from your lender.
+Any APR below the current average is considered good.
+Do some research to find out the current average APR to see how your offer measures up before accepting a rate from your lender.

-Should you have an existing credit card with a higher APR than what you can get elsewhere, it might be time for you to give your credit card issuer a call to renegotiate your APR.
+If you have an existing credit card with a higher APR than what you can get elsewhere, it might be time to give your credit card issuer a call to renegotiate your APR.

-An APR of 24.99 is a reasonably average rate for people with a low credit rating.
-When compared to the average APR, it is on the high side.
+An APR of 24.99% is a reasonably average rate for a personal loan or credit card if you have poor credit.
+However, it’s a bit higher than average.
 You might want to look into improving your credit score or contacting your credit card issuer to try to obtain a better APR.